prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 This example gives the flavour of how monotonic aggregations work.
 For each activation of the rule, the current result is produced.
-Since the aggregations are monotonic, we are certain that the maximum (minimum) value for each group is deterministically the correct aggregate.
+Since the aggregations are monotonic, we are certain that the maximum (or minimum) value for each group is deterministically the correct aggregate.

 On the other hand, the intermediate values for partial aggregates are _non-deterministic_, since they depend on the specific execution order.